Neurarian/NixOS-config/README.md

         - Optional modules are all implemented via toggleable options.
           These can easily be set in each host-specific file in the user directory.
 - `packages`: Place for patched binaries / packages not available in nixpkgs or dedicated flakes.
-  - `image-hct`: Self made rust CLI utility to efficiently get main hue, chroma and tone from a wallpaper for theming
+  - `image-hct`: Self made rust CLI utility to efficiently get main hue, chroma and tone from a wallpaper for theming.
-  - `saint`: Patched binary to perform "Significance Analysis of INTeractome" PMID: 24513533
+  - `saint`: Patched binary to perform "Significance Analysis of INTeractome" PMID: 24513533.
+- `devshells`: Place for project / analysis or framework specfic nix shells.

 ## 🖥️ Compositor & GUI